-ON SALE NOW: Gift packages for virtual music lessons that feature Buy-4-Lessons, Get-1-Free pricing!
+ON SALE THROUGH JANUARY 15th: Gift packages for virtual music lessons that feature Buy-4-Lessons, Get-1-Free pricing!
 The gifter chooses the lesson length, and the recipient chooses the instrument, teacher, and day/time that works best for them.
-Shopping online with us is safe and easy, and we make it simple for your loved one to redeem their gift certificate and get started with music lessons in the new year.
+Or, take advantage of our discounted holiday pricing to treat yourself to music lessons in the new year.
+Shopping online with us is safe and easy, and we make it simple to get started with music lessons in the new year.

 Now enrolling for private and semi-private lessons and ensembles in Fall 2020!

 The 2020-21 school year started on August 31, 2020.
 Click here to learn more about hybrid programming for the 2020-21 school year at CMSS.

 We make every effort to ensure an excellent placement between students and our professional faculty.
 Placements and lesson times are determined by a combination of factors including:

 - The student’s interest in a particular instrument or genre

 - The student’s age, personality, and learning style